Disable Preloader

 Obesity Surgery

-Obesity is a global health problem with an ever-increasing prevalence.
-If left untreated, it can lead to many acute and chronic diseases such as heart disease, diabetes mellitus, and hypertension, making it a serious condition that requires careful management.
-Among the diseases strongly associated with obesity are type 2 diabetes mellitus, hypertension, cardiovascular diseases, as well as breast, prostate, and colorectal cancers, and various gynecological disorders.
+Obesity is a health condition whose prevalence is steadily increasing worldwide.
+If left untreated, it can lead to numerous acute and chronic diseases such as heart disease, diabetes mellitus, and hypertension, making it a serious medical issue that requires careful management.

-The main causes of obesity include unhealthy eating habits and a sedentary lifestyle.
-Although the exact underlying mechanisms are not fully understood, genetic predisposition, physiological, cultural, and environmental factors are known to play significant roles.
-Fundamentally, obesity occurs when daily energy intake exceeds energy expenditure, resulting in fat accumulation in the body.
+The primary causes of obesity include unhealthy dietary habits and a sedentary lifestyle.
+However, the exact underlying mechanisms are not fully understood.
+It is known that genetic predisposition, physiological factors, as well as cultural and environmental influences play significant roles.
+Fundamentally, obesity results from an energy imbalance—when daily caloric intake exceeds energy expenditure, leading to fat accumulation in the body.

-Considering the aesthetic concerns caused by excess weight, life-threatening diseases, chronic conditions requiring lifelong treatment, and psychological impacts, obesity must be treated with a multidisciplinary approach.
+Considering the aesthetic concerns caused by excess weight, life-threatening diseases associated with obesity, chronic conditions requiring lifelong treatment, and the psychological burden of severe health problems, obesity must be treated with a multidisciplinary approach.

-At Private Istanbul Regional Hospital (Sancaktepe), our Obesity and Metabolic Surgery Department works in close collaboration with all other departments.
+At İstanbul Regional Hospital (Sancaktepe), our Obesity and Metabolic Surgery Department works collaboratively with all other departments.
 The first step in treatment is diagnosing obesity and determining its severity.

 Diagnosis of Obesity

-Obesity is determined using the Body Mass Index (BMI) formula:
+Obesity is determined using the Body Mass Index (BMI), calculated as:

 • BMI < 18.5 → Underweight